 The Process of Encapsulation

-Chances are you’ve heard your local basement contractor talk about crawl space encapsulation but didn’t pay attention to the details.
+Chances are you’ve heard your local basement contractor talk about crawl space encapsulation but you might not know what all it entails.
 A typical under-the-house encapsulation goes like this:

 Step 2: Fixing plumbing, ducts and electrical wires: Next, you want to make sure there are no loose wiring or leaky pipes.
 If there are, call an electrician and your plumber to fix them, respectively.
 With plumbing and electrical issues out of the way, you can now go ahead and decide how you want the crawl space to be conditioned.
 If your humidity is higher than 55%, you'll likely need to install a dehumidifier and ensure your drainage is flowing.